26 Useful and Fun Gifts for Travel Photographers

-Consider this: If your photographer has a small, mirrorless camera and uses small lenses, then the Slide Lite strap will likely be more suitable for their camera.
+If your photographer has a small, mirrorless camera and uses small lenses, then the Slide Lite strap will likely be more suitable for their camera.
 I own the regular slide but find it a bit clunky when I’m using small lenses.

 15. Peak Design Clip

 If your photographer does landscape photography or enjoys hiking then this is a great gift.
 It clips onto backpack straps and uses a mount to attach cameras.
 This allows photographers to have their hands free when hiking and with a push of a button it easily releases the camera.

 16. Fujilove Magazine Subscription